In this article...

 In SF 172, the bill expanded the definition of "sex act" to include any contact between the mouth/anus of two or more persons, contact between the finger, hand, or any part of a person and the genitalia or anus of another person.
 In SF 172, exceptions were added: the new definition did not include contact made by licensed professionals for examination or treatment.

-Previously the statute of limitations was 15 years after the age of majority on offenses involving alleged sexual abuse of a minor.
-There is no statute of limitation on any offenses involving alleged sexual abuse of a minor.
+Previously, the statute of limitations was 15 years after the age of majority on offenses involving alleged sexual abuse of a minor.
+There is no statute of limitations on any offenses involving alleged sexual abuse of a minor.

 Sex abuse Language expansion: